Top 10 Jurassic Park Dinosaurs: CCC Issue #88

 Honourable mentions: Pteranodon (Jurassic Park III), Mosasaurus (Jurassic World, Jurassic World: Fallen Kingdom).
 These two species aren’t dinosaurs, but they shouldn’t be neglected just because of that.

+The Pterandon of Isla Sorna were frightening winged demons that emerged from the fog and terrorized Alan Grant and company.
+Even though the real animal wouldn’t have had teeth in its beak or been so inclined to feed a whole person to its young, they are still well-designed, scary, cool, and impactful in the third film.
+Though they later appeared in Jurassic World (and one previously made a cameo in the final shot of The Lost World) they were at their frightening best in Jurassic Park III.
 I’m not a big fan of the new dinosaurs from the Jurassic World movies, but I have to give it to the Mosasaurus for being the one new creature I actually kind of enjoy watching.
 It isn’t overused and doesn’t do that many dumb things, so I actually get a kick out of seeing the colossal marine reptile when it pops up, whether it’s eating a great white shark, or a Pteranodon, or a person.
 The way it takes out the Indominous Rex at the end of Jurassic World is also very awesome and satisfying.

-10. Pachycephalosaurus (The Lost World: Jurassic Park
+10. Pachycephalosaurus (The Lost World: Jurassic Park)

 This bone-head has only a small part in the second Jurassic Park movie and a tiny cameo in Jurassic World, but I always enjoyed seeing the Thick-Headed Lizard and how much pizzazz it brings to the roundup sequence.
 The Pachy is part of the mixed herd the InGen team are chasing after, and paleontologist Robert Burke describes how it’s able to use its domed head like a battering ram–moments before it head-butts a guy right through a jeep.
 When the dinosaur is captured shortly after this, we get to see it closer up, and briefly glimpse the neat colouring on its face.
 The close-up shot is one of Stan Winston’s animatronics, and it’s pretty realistic looking, though maybe not the most realistic out of all the in-camera effects in the film.
 The Pachy is one of the more aggressive small herbivores in the franchise, and stands out for this reason—not to mention it’s used in a better way compared to the similar Stygimoloch from Jurassic Word: Fallen Kingdom.
 Don’t expect a lot of love for the Jurassic World dinosaurs throughout most of this list…